techidaily/site-youtube-sure/source/_posts/ver-the-leading-free-ios-video-editor-a-comprehensive-guide.md

 ---

-Before we get started, I want to recommend the[best video editing software for YouTubers](https://tools.techidaily.com/wondershare/filmora/download/) \- [Wondershare Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/), an easy to use while powerful video editor that allows you not only cut, split, crop, resize, reverse your videos, but also offers you multiple video effects specially designed for Fashion, Beauty, Gaming, Travel, Education, etc. Check the video to know more fantastic features:
+Before we get started, I want to recommend the [best video editing software for YouTubers](https://tools.techidaily.com/wondershare/filmora/download/) \- [Wondershare Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/), an easy to use while powerful video editor that allows you not only cut, split, crop, resize, reverse your videos, but also offers you multiple video effects specially designed for Fashion, Beauty, Gaming, Travel, Education, etc. Check the video to know more fantastic features:

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/)